junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Eastwood.
 Clint Eastwood.
 Best gunner in the western world," Dean tells him.

 "We'll see about that."
 Three gunshots are released at almost the same second.
-Dean dives behind an overturned dining table.
-A bullet barely misses his cheek.
+Not Dean's this time.
+He dives behind an overturned dining table.
+A bullet narrowly misses his cheek.

 "Son of a bitch!"
 He shouts out.
 Dirt on the ground flies into air, the room is hazy for a second.
 He can't see much.